We're Not Just Military Friendly. We're Military Friendlier.

 Finally it goes without saying that the skills of leadership learned in ROTC and in the Army enable students to become leaders in their field of study or in their career, as well as in their community and service organizations.

-The entire ROTC program is aimed towards producing college graduates who can lead from the front and get things done through others.
+The entire ROTC program is aimed towards producing college graduates who can lead from the front and work with others to overcome obstacles and problem solve.

 Every aspect of the program is designed to give cadets real world experiences in leading others.
 In the first year and sophomore year, ROTC cadets learn the value of teamwork and the strength of concentrated group effort on mission accomplishment.
 The students are given opportunities to begin developing their leadership skills.
 All cadets are given opportunities (voluntary) to strengthen their personal character by participating in weapons training, orienteering, rappelling, parachuting, and mountaineering.
 All cadets learn the value of honesty, integrity and ethics.
 In the junior year, cadets are given many leadership challenges.
 They teach classes, lead physical fitness sessions, undertake special projects and run training exercises.
 At the conclusion of each leadership opportunity the cadet is mentored and critiqued by professional military officers and sergeants.
 During the senior year the cadets form the staff that runs the cadet program and are personally mentored by the Professor of Military Science.

 By the time a student completes the ROTC program he or she can speak well in public, can take charge when necessary, can get things done through others, and can be counted on to take care of subordinates.